 The term soffit can refer to a couple of different architectural elements in and around the house.
-Typically, on the exterior of the house, it can refer to the space and coverings/vents on the underside of the eaves that connect the roof to the walls.
+Typically, on the exterior of the home, it can refer to the space, the coverings, and the vents on the underside of the eaves that connect the roof to the walls.
 Inside, It can also commonly refer to the area between the upper kitchen cabinets and the ceiling, especially if it is enclosed with crown molding or drywall that juts out to create an overhang.
-More generally, it can refer to the hanging underside of any construction element that isn’t a base, such as the underside of a staircase.
+More generally, the term can refer to the hanging underside of any construction element that isn’t a base, such as the soffits under a staircase.

-Soffits typically serve a couple of functions, depending on where they are located.
-Here are a couple of things to keep in mind about the various soffits around a home:
+Whether you’re looking to repair or replace a soffit in your kitchen or outside, the overall costs for the project might have you wondering: “Why have them at all?”
+They are actually pretty important and typically serve a couple of useful functions, depending on where they are located around the home.
+Here are a couple of things to keep in mind about the ones you have around your home:

 - Soffits located on the exterior of a home are typically meant to provide ventilation, reduce heat levels in the attic, and to keep moisture from getting into the rafters and creating problems.